polygraphene/ALVR/README.md

 English | [Japanese](https://github.com/polygraphene/ALVR/blob/master/README-ja.md)

+## Discord server

+Check the latest new about ALVR in [Discord server](https://discord.gg/KbKk3UM)

 ## This repository is no longer maintained

-This repository is no longer maintained for a long time.
-ALVR is now actively developed on following repository.
+This repository is not maintained for a long time.

+For Quest: Quest version is actively developed on following repository.

 [https://github.com/JackD83/ALVR](https://github.com/JackD83/ALVR)

+For GearVR and Go: Above repository is currently only for Quest.
+You can get unmaintained version on this repository (See below).

 ## Description